Lemoncode/react-hooks-by-example/02-use-state-object/Readme.md

 ```

 - Now if you run the sample you can check that you can update both properties
-  _name_ and _lastname_, you can easily assign an object to use State, and in order
+  _name_ and _lastname_, you can easily assign an object to useState, and in order
   to update it you can just make use of the _spread operator_ instead of using
   _setState_.